-In this new blog series, The Caregiver’s Toolkit for Alzheimer’s and Dementia, we’re offering in-depth resources for those caring for a loved one with Alzheimer’s or dementia.
+In our blog series, The Caregiver’s Toolkit for Alzheimer’s and Dementia, we’re offering in-depth resources for those caring for a loved one with Alzheimer’s or dementia.

-However, for most, caring for someone with mid-to-late-stage Alzheimer’s or dementia is a herculean task and one which typically requires professional assistance to manage successfully.
+However, for most, caring for someone with mid-to-late-stage Alzheimer’s disease or dementia can be challenging and may require professional assistance to manage successfully.

 How do you know when it’s time for memory care – sometimes referred to as specialized care – for a loved one with Alzheimer’s or dementia?
 How do you find the right care community?
 We’ll explore these topics in more depth below.